 $100 deposit refunded after completion of course (scholarships may be available)

 Register by calling 515-241-8505.
 Registration is required and space is limited.

-Allison Peet, BA, RYT200 is a certified MBSR™ (Mindfulness Based Stress Reduction) Instructor trained at the UMass Center for Mindfulness where MBSR™ was created by Jon Kabat-Zinn, PhD, and the Mindfulness Center at Brown University.
+Allison Peet is a certified MBSR (Mindfulness Based Stress Reduction) Instructor trained at the UMass Center for Mindfulness where MBSR was created by Jon Kabat-Zinn, PhD, and the Mindfulness Center at Brown University.
 Both schools are the gold standard for exceptional mindfulness training.
-She’s taught since 2016 and has nearly 120 graduates of the course that have reduced perceived toxic stress levels an average of 37%.
+She’s taught since 2016 and has 135 graduates of the course that have reduced perceived toxic stress levels an average of 34%.
+Of those graduates, 81% lowered their stress levels.
 She is trained through Mindful Schools and teaches mindfulness to youth, K-12 and is a registered yoga instructor.
 She’s completed multiple week-long silent meditation retreats and has a daily practice.
-Allison has a personal path of living and working with chronic stress and anxiety which is why she started her own business in 2015, From Within Wellness, LLC, to benefit others.
+Allison has a personal path of living and working with chronic stress and anxiety which is why she started her own business in 2015, From Within Wellness, LLC to benefit others.
 She is committed to creating a more mindful community by helping people develop pragmatic life skills in attentional strength, present moment awareness, self-compassion, and stress resiliency.